VCTLabs/qcn/README.rst

   - merge into local boinc fork
   - make patch(es) and deb package updates
-    (need one or more repeaetable build branches)
+    (need one or more repeatable stable and development branches)